ghc-proposals/ghc-proposals/proposals/0000-abstract-q.rst

 ----------------------

 While this is a breaking change to ``template-haskell``, this interface breaks regularly anyway.
 For instance, GHC-10 will include a new method in the ``Quasi`` typeclass, which would have a similar level of breakage.
 Implementing this change will protect users from future frequent breakages.

+Despite this, we've tried to maximise backwards compatibility by adding an ``unQ`` pattern synonym to the interface.

 Implementation Plan